jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 > from *[Eventual Consistency Today: Limitations, Extensions, and Beyond](https://queue.acm.org/detail.cfm?id=2462076)*

 ## What actually is a CRDT
 Ok so after about 1000 words, you're probably asking "wtf is a CRDT??".
-Maybe we should do that now.
+Maybe we should define that now.

 CRDT stands for conflict-free/commutative/convergent replicated data type.
 Funnily enough, there is no strong consensus on what the C actually stands for[^2].
 Regardless of the name, the tldr; is the same: